mxaddict/www.codedmaster.com/content/ttk/_index.md

 We believe that coding is a superpower, and we're here to help you unlock it!

 Each course in TTK is designed to be a fun, hands-on journey where you'll build real projects step-by-step.
-You don't need any prior experience – just curiosity and a desire to create!
+You don't need any prior experience, just curiosity and a desire to create!

 ## Our Courses